digipolisantwerp/antwerp-ui_angular/guidelines/DEV_GUIDE.md

 When building the entire library, we need to make sure packages are built in the correct order.
 In our example, the `flyout` package needs to be built before the `leaflet` package.

+When using the `ng build` command, the build will most likely fail, since packages are handled by alphabetical order and dependencies might not yet exist.

-You can specify these dependencies in the `package.json` of your package:
+To ensure dependencies are built in the correct order, you can specify dependencies in the `package.json` of your package:

 ```json
 {